xerial/sbt-pack/README.md

 sbt-pack plugin
 ========

-A sbt plugin for creating distributable package with dependent jars and launch scripts.
+A sbt plugin for creating distributable packages with dependent jars and launch scripts.

 ### Features